GerHobbelt/grunt-contrib-uglify/README.md

 #### Advanced source maps

-You can specify the parameters to pass to `UglifyJS.SourceMap()` which will allow you to configure advanced settings.

-Refer to the [UglifyJS SourceMap Documentation](http://lisperator.net/uglifyjs/codegen#source-map) for more information.
+You can specify previous source maps to reference maps from a previous build; i.e., CoffeeScript.

 ```js
 // Project configuration.